j-baker/l1c/README.md

 This project was written for my University of Cambridge BA Computer Science Part II dissertation.

-This is a verified compiler for the L1 language presented in the Cambridge [Semantics of Programming Languages](http://www.cl.cam.ac.uk/teaching/1415/Semantics/notes.pdf) course.
+l1c is a verified compiler for the L1 language presented in the Cambridge [Semantics of Programming Languages](http://www.cl.cam.ac.uk/teaching/1415/Semantics/notes.pdf) course.

 The target language is a slight modification of the vsm0 VM